-The aggregate fees that had been billed by Baker to the Company for the review and audit of the Company's financial statements for FY-2015 and FY-2014, were approximately \$83,000 for each of those fiscal years (\$7,000 for each of the first three fiscal quarters, \$61,000 for the year-end audit for both FY-2015 and FY-2014), and \$1,000 for out-of-pocket expenses in each fiscal year.
-The aggregate fees that are expected to be billed by Raich for the review and audit of the Company's financial statements for FY-2016 through FY-2018 are expected to be approximately \$68,000 per year.
+The aggregate fees billed by Raich to the Company for the review and audit of the Company's financial statements for FY-2017 and FY-2016 were approximately \$68,000 per year.
+The aggregate fees that are expected to be billed by Raich for the review and audit of the Company's financial statements for FY-2018 are expected to be approximately \$68,000.